 Knoydart Canoe Expedition

-Itinerary – five days & four nights of wild camping – a trip to one of the best pubs in Scotland mid trip, Challenging expedition suitable for people with previous paddling experience and expeditions under their belt already.
+Itinerary – five days & four nights of wild camping.
+2022 departure date, August 1st.
+A trip to one of the best pubs in Scotland mid trip, Challenging expedition suitable for people with previous paddling experience and expeditions under their belt already.

 Knoydart Canoe Expedition